A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- This season Brown has 59 catches (on 99 targets) and leads the Titans with 801 receiving yards (50.1 per game) while scoring four touchdowns.
+- Brown's 801 receiving yards (50.1 per game) lead all receivers on the Titans.
+He's been targeted 99 times and has totaled 59 catches and four touchdowns.

-- Brown has been the target of 99 of his team's 503 passing attempts this season, or 19.7% of the target share.
+- So far this season, 19.7% of the 503 passes thrown by his team have gone Brown's way.

-- With 10 targets in the red zone this season, Brown has been on the receiving end of 13.5% of his team's 74 red zone pass attempts.
+- Brown (10 red zone targets) has been the recipient of 13.5% of his team's 74 red zone pass attempts.

+- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while running the football 50.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Texans.